marisarpo/horizons-week02/day4/2_momentum/README.md

 + Helvetica
 + huge (192px)

 Use`Date` objects and `setInterval` to update the text.
 Remember how to get the current hour and minute?
 Use those to methods, along with string concatenation (addition -> hours + ":" + minutes) to produce the time text.
 Additionally, use `setInterval` to automatically update the time every 30 seconds.

+Your job is to build a `CoreCtrl` object that will fetch the time and render it onto your screen.
 Do your work in `js/momentum.js`.

 By the end of this phase, you'll have an application that gets a random pretty picture every day and also tells you the time of the day.